Julia Child was neither French nor a chef, but The French Chef made her a national icon and helped launch the Public Broadcasting System.

 Julia Child was the daughter of a wealthy Pasadena banker.
 She was educated at Smith College and served in the Office of Special Services during World War II.
 She met Paul Child in Ceylon, they married and lived in Europe, where Julia finally learned to cook at the age of 32.
 While living in Paris, she began writing her blockbuster cookbook, Mastering the Art of French Cooking.

 Julia and Paul moved to Cambridge, Mass., in 1961.
 Despite her California upbringing, Julia had deep roots in Massachusetts.
 Her maternal grandmother was a direct descendant of William Bradford.
-Her maternal grandfather, Byron Weston, also had roots in Plymouth Colony, served as lieutenant governor of Massachusetts and started the Weston Paper Company, which rivaled the Crane Paper Company.
+Her maternal grandfather, Byron Weston, also had roots in Plymouth Colony, served as lieutenant governor of Massachusetts .
+He started the Weston Paper Company, which rivaled the Crane Paper Company.

 Paul and Julia Child watched that first pilot program on their black-and-white television in Cambridge, where their neighbors included Arthur Schlesinger, Jr., and John Kenneth Galbraith.